Table of Contents

 A pubertal female without pubic and axillary hair might have androgen insensitivity while a male with fine body hair that is feminine could have ODSD.

-Females with ODSD and a 46 XX karyotype can have a uterus which is very likely to be structurally abnormal.
-They can present due to delayed menstruation or lower abdominal pain because of menstrual flow obstruction.
+Females with ODSD and a 46 XX karyotype can have a uterus which is likely to be abnormally structured.
+The presentation of delayed menstruation or lower abdominal pain because of menstrual flow obstruction can also occur.